 Your hotel's central location affords the perfect vantage point to explore Hvar town, a medieval Croatian town with a strong Venetian influence dating to the 16th century.
 Visit the Arsenal, built in 1612 as the first municipal theater—Europe's oldest and perhaps smallest.
 Its purpose was to bring the aristocratic and bourgeois classes together, and it stands as a symbol of reconciliation between social classes and of the abolition of privilege.
 Women were not admitted until the second half of the 19th century.
 Take in the expanse of Saint Stephen's Square, the largest square of the Adriatic after Saint Mark's in Venice.

-Tonight, walk to a nearby home for a delicious dinner hosted by Margita and Boris.
-They teach us how to prepare some of the best local dishes during a group cooking lesson.
-Dalmatia is known for its Prosek (sweet wine) and Plavac (local red wine); taste both over a festive dinner on a terrace that overlooks the Adriatic.
+Tonight, walk to a nearby home for a delicious dinner.
+Our hosts will teach us how to prepare some of the best local dishes during a group cooking lesson.
+Dalmatia is known for its Prosek (sweet wine) and Plavac (local red wine); taste both over a festive dinner this evening.